How to E-File Form 941 Online for 2023 Tax Year with TaxBandits?

-What is Quarterly Federal Tax Form 941?
+What is the Quarterly Federal Tax Form 941?

 Form 941, Employer’s Quarterly Tax Return, is used to report employment taxes.
-Employers who own and operate a business with employees need to file IRS Form 941 quarterly.
-You, the employer, are responsible for withholding federal income tax, social security tax, and Medicare tax from each employee’s salary.
+Employers who own and operate a business with employees need to file IRS Form 941 quarterly and are responsible for withholding federal income tax, social security tax, and Medicare tax from each employee’s salary.
 This form is also used to calculate the employer's portion of Social Security and Medicare tax.

-When is Form 941 due?
+When is Form 941 due date?

 Form 941 is generally due by the last day of the month following the end of the quarter.
 You’re required to file Form 941 for each quarter.

-- First-quarter (JAN, FEB, MAR) is due on April 30, 2021
+- First-quarter (JAN, FEB, MAR) is due on May 1, 2023

-- Second-quarter (APR, MAY, JUN) on August 2, 2021
+- Second-quarter (APR, MAY, JUN) on July 31, 2023

-- Third-quarter (JUL, AUG, SEP) on November 1, 2021
+- Third-quarter (JUL, AUG, SEP) on October 31, 2023

-- Fourth-quarter (OCT, NOV, DEC) on January 31, 2022
+- Fourth-quarter (OCT, NOV, DEC) on January 31, 2024

-Visit https://www.taxbandits.com/form-941/form-941-due-date/ to know more about Form 941 Deadlines.
+Visit https://www.taxbandits.com/form-941/form-941-due-date/ to learn more about Form 941 Deadlines.

 What are the penalties for not filing Form 941 on time?

 Failure to file form 941 by the deadline will result in a 5% penalty on the tax return for each month the return is late.
 This penalty caps at 25%.
-The IRS will also heavily penalize you for late payment or not paying the full amount owed.
+The IRS will also heavily penalize for late payment or not paying the full amount owed.
 You will be charged 2-15% of the unpaid tax determined by the number of days it remains unpaid.
-To learn more about Form 941 penalties for not filing & not paying the taxes.

 How to Claim Payroll Tax Credit for Increasing Research Activities?